orchid00/WomenAreExcellentProgrammers/Reading/README.md

 ## Individual stories

-Fully recommend reading Oral histories from Engineering and Technology History wiki [https://ethw.org/Oral-History](https://ethw.org/Oral-History) Have a look a the women in there <3, here some highlights ordered by surname.
+Fully recommend reading Oral histories from Engineering and Technology History wiki [https://ethw.org/Oral-History:List_of_all_Oral_Histories](https://ethw.org/Oral-History:List_of_all_Oral_Histories).
+Have a look a the "Individual Oral Histories" and look for female names in there <3, here some highlights ordered by surname.

 * Oral-History: Frances "Fran" Allen.
 Jan 29, 2019 Engineering and Technology History [https://ethw.org/Oral-History:Frances_%22Fran%22_Allen](https://ethw.org/Oral-History:Frances_%22Fran%22_Allen){:target="_blank"}.